vip306/IDS-Module1-alt3-New/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:44a224bc10
 ## 3. Index of max and min values

-A more compact way to perform the same operation in the previous exercise is using the `which.min()` function.
+A compact way to perform the same operation in the previous exercise is using the `which.min()` function.
+This function will return the index of the smallest value in the vector.
+Similarly, `which.max()` will return the index of the largest value.

-Again, use the sample code as a reference.
+Use the sample code as a reference.

 *** =instructions
-Use the `which.min` function in one line of code to find the index number of the pup that has the smallest weight.
+Use the `which.min` function in one line of code to find the index number of the pup that has the smallest weight

 *** =hint
 Use `which.min` directly.